DebonairSM/job-apply/README.md

 **🎯 Smart Job Discovery**
 Searches LinkedIn with profile-specific queries, finds jobs that match your expertise, and queues high-scoring opportunities automatically.

+**👥 Network Lead Generation**
+Scrapes your 1st degree LinkedIn connections filtered by location (US), extracts contact info, and builds a database of leads for professional outreach.

 **🧠 Intelligent Ranking**
 AI evaluates each job across 9 categories (Azure, Security, .NET, Performance, etc.) using weighted scoring that adapts to your preferences and learns from rejections.